loyjoy/academy/integration/pro_campaign/pro_campaign.md

 We have compiled several articles that describe how to connect LoyJoy and ProCampaign.

-:warning: The connection transfers data one-way, from LoyJoy to ProCampaign, not the other way around.
+**Warning** The connection transfers data one-way, from LoyJoy to ProCampaign, not the other way around.

 ## 📖 LoyJoy to ProCampaign documentation